zachary-chiodini/Decision-Tree-Learning-Classification/README.md

 <h1>Example 2</h1>

 <p align="justify">
     Let's try a more complicated example.
+    The file "mushrooms.csv" contains 8124 examples of data on the toxicity of mushrooms based on various characteristics.
 </p>

 ```python